zmtcreative/gm-fancy-lists/README.md

-# gm-fancy-lists
+# Goldmark Extension for Pandoc-style Fancy Lists

-Extension for Goldmark to provide Pandoc-style fancy_lists
+This is an extension for Goldmark to provide Pandoc-style Fancy Lists.